CCD and CMOS Sensor Info

 Because illumination reduces the charge over the photocell one can compare it with the negative film inside a camera.

-The pre-charge (realized by the reset switch) each time during
+The pre-charge (realized by the reset switch), each time during

-exposure reduced by the photo diode is the reason for CMOS APS
+exposure reduced by the photo diode, is the reason for CMOS APS

 being insensitive to saturation effects unlike CCD sensors.
 More

 The simplest cell is made of three transistors, namely the switch for the initiation before starting the frame/exposure (reset), the switch for read-out process (read) and the real amplifier (T).
 This circuit offers a rolling shutter only.
 If one adds some kind of sample and hold circuit (t shutter and capacitor C) in the amplifier control circuit one will get a global shutter.
 This is an electronic shutter operating on the whole sensor at one given time and not only line by line like the rolling shutter, which is similar to a falling curtain.